TheRealBeef/Stationeers-Creative-Freedom/README.md

 # Stationeers-Creative-Freedom-Survival-Edit
 Takes a few of the features of placement and enables them in Survival mode, to allow you a bit more flexibility when designing your base.
+Basically removes checks for things like wires/pipes, now you can stack printers along the wall or put your lockers on the ceiling for your smaller bases.
 It's quite literally just changing some of the lines from checking for "Creative" to checking for "Survival".

+All the rest of this readme is Kastuk's original work.
+- Beef

 # Stationeers-Creative-Freedom